About the Journal

 Peer Review Process

-All work submitted to the journal will be reviewed by at least one member of the student-run editorial board and two peer reviewers.
-When a piece is submitted, we will do our best to have it read, reviewed, and processed within 12 weeks of its submission date.
-Students from the Centre for Integrated Studies (MAIS and HERM) will be invited to act as readers and reviewers and must have appropriate skills.
+All work submitted to the JIS will be reviewed by at least one member of the student-run editorial board and blind reviewed by two peer reviewers.
+Works are generally reviewed and processed within 12 weeks of their submission date.
+Students from the MAIS, MDE, and HERM programs will be invited to act as reviewers and must have appropriate skills.

 Open Access Policy